marcusjhang/blog/content/blog/school.md

 ### School and Blogging
 Was thinking about whether I should be one of those guys who blogs on a weekly basis, just as a form of a sanity check.

 I think a bigger importance should be placed on what I post here.
 I initially intended for this site to be a place to talk about my technical and programming progress but now I'm slightly more open to talking about other things that concern my 'personal life'.
-I guess the comfort came after getting slightly more adapted the computer, which I did not have much experience with a year ago.
+I guess the comfort came after getting slightly more adapted to the computer, which I did not have much experience with a year ago.
 I was essentially a technology dino at that point.

 ### Total Recall